 This route is a suitable alternate to travelling the Trans Canada Trail north on Vancouver Island to reach the lower mainland (Vancouver area) via the Swartz Bay-Tsawwassen ferry.
 Our Southwest region maps provide information on routes connecting from the Tsawassan ferry terminal.

-Also, the southern half of this route provides a bypass of the Malahat gap, separating the TCT between Victoria and the Cowichan Valley.
-Our preferred route is the Interurban Route but the Lochside route may be slightly simpler route to follow.
+Also, the southern half of this route provides a bypass of the Sooke Hills Wilderness Trail which connects the TCT between Victoria and the Cowichan Valley.
+Although the Sooke Hill Wilderness Trail is an operational section of Trans Canada Trail, its grades do make it a difficult route for touring cyclists.
+We suggest bypassing it; our preferred route is the Interurban Route but the Lochside route may be slightly simpler route to follow.
 Please note the connection from the Lochside to the Brentwood Bay ferry travels along East Saanich Road and Stelly's Cross Road which can host moderately busy traffic at times.
-The yellow route shown on the map will get users from the Lochside Trail to the Brentwood Bay ferry.
+The map shows a connection route from the Lochside Trail to the Brentwood Bay ferry.
 For directions from Brentwood Bay to the Trans Canada Trail at Shawnigan Lake, refer to our Malahat Bypass page.